About the Wales Cultural Recovery Fund for the Arts

 - Organisations supported through this fund will be expected to demonstrate a forward-looking commitment to the principles of the Welsh Government’s Wellbeing of Future Generations Act (Wales) 2015.

 - All funding from this Fund is discretionary with competition likely for the available funds.
 Submitting an application does not guarantee all or some of the money you require.

 - The process is intended to be ‘light-touch’ and quick.
 We’re aiming to turn around applications within 6 weeks of the closing date.
 If the number of applications we receive means that this isn’t achievable, we’ll let you know as soon as possible.

-- After March 2021 you’ll be required to submit a short Completion Report confirming how the funds were used.
+- After September 2021 you’ll be required to submit a short Completion Report confirming how the funds were used.
 This Completion Report will trigger any final payment of your award.
-You’ll also be required to report on how you have met the ‘Cultural Contract’ later in 2021.
+You’ll also be required to report on how you have met the ‘Cultural Contract’ in 2022.

-- The budget for this Fund is £25.5m revenue.
-It is part of the Welsh Government’s overall Cultural Recovery Fund 2020/21 of £53 million.
+- It is part of the Welsh Government’s overall Cultural Recovery Fund 2 of up to £30 million.

 Please read the full guidelines below before submitting an application.

 Please remember that we cannot provide funding towards any ongoing arts activity via this grant.
 It is not a projector Research & Development fund.
 It is an emergency fund to help organisations stay afloat and including arts activity could risk the success of your application.
 We need to restrict activity in order that we can fund as many organisations as possible.